SixArm/sixarm_shell_random_scripts/README.md

   * `random-hex-fingerprint`: Hex digits formatted as a fingerprint.
   * `random-mac-address`: A media access control address (MAC address).
   * `random-match`: Match a set of characters given as an argument.
-  * `random-md5`: MD5 sum, calling the md5sum command.
+  * `random-md5`: MD5 sum, calling either md5sum or md5 command.
+  * `random-md5-fingerprint`: MD5 sum fingerprint.
   * `random-int`: Integer from 0 to max.
   * `random-int-faster`: Integer from 0 to max, skipping the seed.
   * `random-ip-address`: Typical IP address a.b.c.d, all in 130-250 for readability.